SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Connector Assembly Task

 \section{Connector Assembly Task}

 We evaluate our approach on the insertion of industrial Harting Han-Modular connectors, a representative contact-rich assembly task with tolerances of only 0.2–0.4 mm.
-The task resembles peg-in-hole insertion but involves non-cylindrical geometries and a final snap-in stage.
-Fig.\ref{fig:setup} illustrates the task, and Fig. \ref{fig:mp_net} summarizes the relevant manipulation primitives and their configurations.
-The MP-Net begins with an approach primitive where the connector is already gripped and ends upon contact detection.
-Then, a single adaptive primitive performs the fine insertion, followed by a snap-in press and a release before retracting.
-For repeated rollouts during training, the snap-in and release primitives are skipped.
+The task resembles peg-in-hole insertion but involves non-cylindrical geometry and a final snap-in stage.
+While the learning problem itself is concentrated in the fine insertion phase, reliable real-world training benefits from structuring the overall process into a small number of manipulation primitives.
+Scripted primitives handle the repeatable parts of the process (approach, coarse alignment and post-contact actions), while learning is restricted to the uncertain insertion where it is most beneficial.
+Fig.~\ref{fig:setup} illustrates the setup, and Fig.~\ref{fig:mp_net} summarizes the MP-Net used in our experiments, including an explicit reset primitive (MP6) that returns the robot from terminal back to the start state and enables fully automatic rollouts.